gaehlerm/SoftwareEngineering/README.md

 print(taxi.engine.power)
 ```

-Now there may be many programmers that prefer the code used for the `lion`, for example because it is less code.
+Now, there may be many programmers who prefer the code used for the `lion`, for example, because it is shorter.
 But in my opinion, this is very bad.
 The `lion` code is implicit.
-And implicit code is genereally to be avoided because it is not as clear as explicit code.
-Or as the Zen of Python says: "Explicit is better than implicit."
-The code used with the `taxi` is clearly to be prefered as it is explicit.
-You have to write a little bit (one word!) more code inside the print statement, but the clarity really makes up for it.
-The code using the `taxi` is much clearer because it tells you where the `power` variable comes from.
-It is a variable inside the `engine`.
-This is the ultimate reason why I recommend using composition instead of inheritance.
+And implicit code should generally be avoided because it is not as clear as explicit code.
+As the Zen of Python states: "Explicit is better than implicit."
+The code used with the `taxi` is clearly preferred as it is explicit.
+Write a little bit (one word!) more code inside the print statement, but the clarity really makes up for it.
+The code using the `taxi` is much clearer because it indicates the origin of the `power` variable.
+It is a variable within the `engine`.
+This is the primary reason why I recommend using composition instead of inheritance.
 It makes the code much clearer.
 It is explicit.

 ## Conclusions

-You don’t gain much by using inheritance.
-Using composition is in most cases a perfectly viable alternative.
-If your code looks messy as you start using composition instead of inheritance you probably wrote messy code all along.
-You just didn’t see it because the inheritance was hiding it.
-Which is another bad thing.
+You don't gain much by using inheritance.
+Using composition is, in most cases, a perfectly viable alternative.
+If your code looks messy when you start using composition instead of inheritance, you probably wrote messy code all along.
+You just didn't see it because the inheritance was hiding it.
+This is another negative aspect.
 Composition generally makes the code more readable and easier to understand.
-It is also less error prone.
+It is also less error-prone.
 And it is much easier to test.
-Inheritance is a very common source for bad code.
+Inheritance is a common source of poor code quality.
 It should be avoided if possible.
 Use only interface inheritance.

-There are also some more esoteric things, for example friend classes.
-At first sight, friend classes look like a good idea as it makes writing code easier.
-However, on the long term this has similar issues as making private variables public.
-In most cases it results in bad code that is not properly encapsulated.
-Just ignore friend classes and similar things and never look back.
-There are very few cases where friend classes are really useful. [https://google.github.io/styleguide/cppguide.html#Friends].
-Write your code in the most common way possible and only consider all the fancy language features only if they really improve your code.
+There are also some more esoteric concepts, such as friend classes.
+At first sight, friend classes seem like a good idea because they make writing code easier.
+However, in the long term, this has similar issues to making private variables public.
+In most cases, it results in poorly written code that lacks proper encapsulation.
+Just ignore friend classes and similar concepts and never look back.
+There are very few cases where friend classes are truly beneficial. [https://google.github.io/styleguide/cppguide.html#Friends].
+Write your code using the most common language features, and only consider using fancy language features if they genuinely enhance your code.

-# 16. Data types
+# 16. Data Types

 "Primitive obsession is a code smell in which primitive data is used excessively to represent data models." - David Sackstein
 [primitive obsession: https://refactoring.guru/smells/primitive-obsession]